bcoles/kasld/docs/reproducibility.md

 monotonic (`default` ≥ `hidden` ≥ `hardened`) — read it off the guaranteed matrix above, not this table.

-All ten rows are `parsed` — deterministic leaks and a memory-map heuristic, not timing — and every likely window on this run contained the truth (10 / 10).
+Nine of the ten rows are `parsed` (deterministic leaks and a memory-map heuristic); the tenth is a `config` default (the assumed x86_32 page offset).
+None are timing — and every likely window on this run contained the truth (10 / 10).
 A likely miss is never a soundness violation regardless: the gate is on guaranteed, which contains the truth in every cell.